-In specific cases and if the RAIF qualifies as a vehicle investing exclusively in venture capital in accordance with its corporate purpose, the vehicle can be subject to a different tax regime.
-RAIFs opting for this special tax regime are subject to the same tax regime as SICARs, i.e., being fully subject to corporate income tax and municipal business tax as well as the minimum net wealth tax.
-However, income from transferable securities, their transfer, contribution or liquidation is exempt in the hands of a SICAR, meaning that the taxable basis of a SICAR should be nil in most cases.
-It is to be noted that the option for the SICAR regime applies to the RAIF at the fund level.
-Consequently, all compartments of a multicompartment RAIF are subject to the same tax regime and it is not possible to apply the SIF regime to some compartments whereas others would benefit from the SICAR regime.
+In specific cases and if the RAIF qualifies as a vehicle investing exclusively in risk capital, it can be subject to a different tax regime.
+RAIFs opting for this regime are subject to the same tax regime as SICARs, i.e. fully subject to corporate income tax and municipal business tax as well as the minimum net wealth tax (see above).
+It should be noted that the option for the SICAR regime applies to the RAIF at the fund level.
+Consequently, all compartments of a multicompartment RAIF are subject to the same tax regime and it is not possible to apply the SIF regime to some compartments, whereas others would benefit from the SICAR regime.